SwissNuff/sitesmap/README.md

 # sitesmap
-A series of templated hmtl sites
+A repository of landing page templates